Monte Carlo Rally

-The Monte Carlo Rally or Rallye Monte-Carlo (officially Rallye Automobile de Monte-Carlo) is a rallying event organized each year by the Automobile Club de Monaco.
+The Monte Carlo Rally or Rallye Monte-Carlo (officially Rallye Automobile Monte-Carlo) is a rallying event organized each year by the Automobile Club de Monaco.
 From its inception in 1911 by Prince Albert I, the rally was intended to demonstrate improvements and innovations in automobiles, and promote Monaco as a tourist resort on the Mediterranean shore.
 Before the format changed in 1997, the event was a “concentration rally” in which competitors would set off from various starting points around Europe and drive to Monaco, where the rally would continue to a set of special stages.
-The rally now takes place along the French Riviera in Monaco and southeast France.
+The rally now takes place along the hills of the French Riviera and southeast France (Provence-Alpes-Côte d'Azur and the southern parts of Auvergne-Rhône-Alpes).
+As of January 2025, the most recent edition to have a special stage within the borders of Monaco was the 2008 Monte Carlo Rally.

 History

-1911 beginnings and controversy
+1911 beginnings

-In 1909 the Automobile Club de Monaco (Sport Automobile Velocipédique Monégasque) started planning a car rally at the behest of Albert I, Prince of Monaco.
+In 1909, an association named Sport Automobile et Vélocipédique de Monaco (which became the Automobile Club de Monaco in 1925) started planning a car rally at the behest of Albert I, Prince of Monaco.
 The Monte Carlo Rally was to start at points all over Europe and converge on Monte Carlo.
-In January 1911 23 cars set out from 11 different locations and Henri Rougier was among the nine who left Paris to cover a 1020 km route.
+In January 1911, 23 cars set out from 11 different locations, and Henri Rougier was among the nine who left Paris to cover a 1020 km route.
 The event was won by Rougier in a Turcat-Méry 25 Hp.
 The rally comprised both driving and then somewhat arbitrary judging based on the elegance of the car, passenger comfort and the condition in which it arrived in the principality.
 The outcry of scandal when the results were published changed nothing, so Rougier was proclaimed the first winner.

 Following the Second World War, works or works-supported teams became more and more important.
 From 1949 onwards, there was a special Team prize.
 First winners were the three Allards of Potter, Godsall and Imhof.
-Simca, Delahaye, Sunbeam-Talbot, Jaguar were subsequent winners.
+Simca, Delahaye, Sunbeam-Talbot and Jaguar were subsequent winners.
 Sydney Allard – as the first and only winner driving his own car – was driving a "works" car in 1952, but Gatsonides also participated in a factory prepared Ford Zephyr in 1953, a year that saw no fewer than eight factory backed Sunbeam-Talbots.